alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/inputs_vars/topology_editor_var_inputs_concept.md

 Previously we talked about variables.
 Variables are a convenient way to define reusable values.
 Those values can be used to configure inputs, defined in the topology.
 An input property has a name and a value.
 Alien4Cloud allows the topology designer to pre-configure values for some inputs, thus removing some of that burden from the deployer user.

-The pre-configured inputs are stored and editable as YAML, and there is only one file for the whole topology, and z configured value is the same for all environments.
+The pre-configured inputs are stored and editable as YAML.
+As there is only one file for the whole topology, the configured value will be the same for all environments.

 #Variables Vs Pre-configured inputs